 This arrangement also ensures that the views of the Kronborg Castle, which is also a UNESCO World Heritage site, are unobstructed from all sides.
 Almost unnoticeable from the horizon, the Maritime Museum of Denmark is a sustainable masterpiece that conserves the sanctity of Helsingør’s historic and cultural wealth without compromising on the demand for space.

 Integrating one of the world’s largest solar panel systems in a school building, Copenhagen International School (CIS) has coupled global learning with a sustainable outlook of ’practice what you preach’.
-This feeds into their vision of ’Educating champions of a just and sustainable tomorrow’.
+This feeds into their vision of ’Educating champions of a just and sustainable future’.
 The architectural firm behind this beauty is C.F.
 Møller, that have giants like Carlsberg and Mascot International on their resume.

 All the interiors of the school are designed using materials sourced from nature: wool-upholstered sofas, bamboo bookshelves, and oiled oak wood floors.
 The school’s long-term goal is to use recirculated water for flushing toilets.